picnoir/ultimate-writer/README.md

 - 7.5" screen partial refresh.
 - Get rid of Logkeys by parsing directly /dev/input events and applying the appropriate keymap.
 - Run the terminal emulator in an unprivileged environment.
 - Get a more reproducible case design (custom keyboard, integrated board design?).
 - Build and sell a small batch of these?

 ## Special Thanks

 - [Suckless team](https://suckless.org): we use a hacked version of [ST](https://st.suckless.org/) for terminal emulation.
-(Note: the Suckless team do not endorse nor is related to this project, we just like their work)
+(Note: the Suckless team do not endorse nor is related to this project)
 - [Freewrite](https://getfreewrite.com/): one of the major inspirations for this project.
 Almost perfect, too bad it is that closed and expensive.